-- Development of life skills in areas including coping, communication, conflict resolution; and skills that aid in recovery from acute adversity such as job loss, substance abuse, PTSD, or mental illness;
+- Development of life skills in areas including coping, communication, conflict resolution, and skills that aid in recovery from acute adversity such as job loss, substance abuse, PTSD, and mental illness

-- All of the Health & Wellness services described in that section, including onsite health screening, medication monitoring, onsite support groups, and socialization skills training.
+- Health & Wellness services, including health screenings, medication monitoring, onsite support groups, and socialization skills training

-- All Employment & Training services, including career counseling, training and education, job search support, and job placement.
+- Employment & Training services, including career counseling, training and education, job search support, and job placement

-- Guidance on applying for local, state, federal and military assistance including medical and mental health benefits, employment income support, food stamps, and veterans and Social Security benefits
+- Guidance on applying for local, state, federal, and military assistance, including medical and mental health benefits, employment income support, food stamps, and veteran and Social Security benefits

-- Little Patriots Early Learning Center Infants, Toddlers & Pre-School
+- Little Patriots Early Learning Center for infants, toddlers & preschoolers

 - Food Pantry, open twice a month for veterans and/or their families

-- Pro bono legal assistance, provided onsite by volunteers or through referral to Legal Aid
+- Pro bono legal assistance through referral to Legal Aid

 - Eye exams and glasses provided through Mass Health and VA healthcare facilities